A guide to prepaid cards

 - No interest.
 Unlike a credit card, you won’t be charged an interest fee because you are using your own money.

 - No credit check.
-A bank is not checking your credit, which can slightly impact your score.
+A bank is not checking your credit, which means no impact on your score.

 - Can’t overdraw.
 There are no overdraft fees.